 Blended Learning 4-pack

 Blended learning is one of the most talked about trends in higher education today, with a documented ability to improve student performance more than either face-to-face instruction or online technology can independently.
-Learn how you can design a course making the best of both worlds in this new 20 Minute Mentor Blended Learning 4-pack.
+Learn how you can design a course making the best of both worlds.

 Improve Student Performance